Goods and documents left behind

 Valuing goods

 Goods should be valued to determine their worth; an item that may appear to be junk can actually be valuable.
-If the property manager/owner intends to dispose of, or sell goods left behind, a record of the items should be kept (itemised list, photos etc) in case of a future dispute over the items.
+If the property manager/owner intends to dispose of, or sell goods left behind, a record of the items should be kept (eg. itemised list, photos etc) in case of a future dispute over the items.